It’s Time To Redefine Fitness

 It’s time to redefine fitness.
 What does “fitness” mean to you?
 To you, specifically.
 I’d love to know.
 Is it having an ability to do certain things?
 Is it about how you look, or how much you weigh, or how much energy you have?
 Maybe it’s a combination of these?
 How do you measure for yourself whether you’re fit, or not?
 Can you ever be fit enough?
 Is whatever you’re doing right now to “get fit” serving your life well?
 Is it taking you where you want to be?
 Can you move fully and confidently through all the things you do, or would like to do, in your life?

 I think it’s time to redefine our concept of what “fitness” is.
-Just as wellness is a a lot more than the absence of illness, fitness is about more than the strength of your muscles, your body fat percentage or your ability to do Instagram-worthy athletic tricks.
+Just as health is a a lot more than the absence of illness, fitness is about more than the strength of your muscles, your body fat percentage or your ability to do Instagram-worthy athletic tricks.
 All those things do indicate some degree of fitness, but do they really tell us anything about the quality of our lives?
 If we use only the risk assessment model of healthcare to define fitness, what becomes most important is the data and the numbers – not the individual.
 The better your numbers are, the smaller your risk of dying from the big scary diseases.
 Heck, your extended health and life insurance rates are probably even better.

 I’m not disputing the numbers.
 They are important.
 But given that ours is a lifestyle in which you actually have to make a serious effort to get up and get moving, and when we realize that the epidemic of obesity and lack of fitness is GROWING, we have to realize that our current model isn’t really working very well.
 There is a disconnect, and throwing numbers at people isn’t changing behaviour all that well.
 What if we expand the parameters and widen our perspectives?